 Over time, coughing spells become more severe.
 Coughing may last for several weeks, sometimes 10 weeks or longer.
-Scientific studies suggest that up to one-third of adults with a cough that last for more than two or three weeks may have pertussis.
+Scientific studies suggest that up to 1 in 20 adults with a cough that lasts for more than two or three weeks may have pertussis.

 The severity of symptoms may vary in adults.
 Symptoms are often less severe in adults who have gained some protection against whooping cough from a previous immunization or infection.

 Symptoms of pertussis in adults may include: